 The current account of the Society, called FlexAccount, is the Society's chequeing and day-to-day transactional product.
-As at 4 April 2012 there were approximately 4.5 million FlexAccounts with £8.2 billion of credit balances and £231 million of overdrawn balances.
-Holders of FlexAccounts may be eligible for ATM cards, cheque books, overdraft facilities, cheque guarantee cards and debit cards depending upon the account holder's credit score and the performance of the account.
+Holders of FlexAccounts may be eligible for ATM cards, cheque books, overdraft facilities and debit cards depending upon the account holder's credit score and the performance of the account.
 The overdraft facility connected to the current account charges interest at one rate for authorised overdrafts and at a higher rate for unauthorised overdrafts.